 Planning can make a great difference in surgical outcome.
 This is known in a few hospitals that insist that all patients prepare for surgery by taking certain vitamins and minerals, or by eating certain foods.

 1. Safety.
 Martin Makary, MD from John Hopkins School of Medicine, reviewed all pertinent studies of surgery since 1999.
 He found that surgery caused 251,454 deaths per year in the United States alone.
 This makes surgery the third leading cause of death in America.

 2. Exposure to toxic drugs including anesthesia, antibiotics and others.

 3. Errors.
 In spite of efforts to minimize surgical errors such as the removal of the wrong kidney, or leaving instruments or sponges inside patients, surgical errors occur rather often.

 4. Sometimes unnecessary.
 A lot of surgery is unnecessary and/or not too effective.
 According to medical statistics, among the most unnecessary surgeries are back surgeries, hysterectomies and arthroscopic knee surgeries.

 Unnecessary surgeries cost America as much as 75 billion dollars a year, again according to medical statistics.
-If a person follows a nutritional balancing program, the need for surgery is further reduced.
+If a person follows a development program, the need for surgery is further reduced.

-I formerly recommended surgery for ovarian cysts and uterine fibroid tumors if they cause problems.
-However, in the past year we found that a complete nutritional balancing program with vaginal coffee implants appear to dissolve these tumors without requiring surgery.
+We formerly recommended surgery for ovarian cysts and uterine fibroid tumors if they cause problems.
+However, in the past year we found in a few instances that a complete development program with vaginal coffee implants can dissolve these tumors without requiring surgery.